SP Plus (NASDAQ:SP) Issues FY 2022 Earnings Guidance

-SP Plus (NASDAQ:SP – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $2.59-$2.83 for the period, compared to the consensus EPS estimate of $2.64.
+SP Plus (NASDAQ:SP – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $2.59-$2.83 for the period, compared to the consensus estimate of $2.64.
 The company issued revenue guidance of -.

-SP Plus (NASDAQ:SP – Get Rating) last issued its quarterly earnings results on Wednesday, February 23rd.
-The business services provider reported $0.51 EPS for the quarter, missing analysts’ consensus estimates of $0.53 by ($0.02).
-The company had revenue of $170.00 million during the quarter, compared to the consensus estimate of $169.05 million.
+SP Plus (NASDAQ:SP – Get Rating) last released its earnings results on Wednesday, February 23rd.
+The business services provider reported $0.51 EPS for the quarter, missing the consensus estimate of $0.53 by ($0.02).
+The company had revenue of $170.00 million during the quarter, compared to analysts’ expectations of $169.05 million.
 SP Plus had a return on equity of 22.91% and a net margin of 3.13%.
-During the same period in the previous year, the company earned $0.02 EPS.
-As a group, equities research analysts predict that SP Plus will post 2.63 EPS for the current year.
+During the same period last year, the firm posted $0.02 EPS.
+On average, sell-side analysts expect that SP Plus will post 2.66 EPS for the current fiscal year.

-A number of large investors have recently added to or reduced their stakes in the business.
-Norges Bank bought a new stake in SP Plus during the 4th quarter valued at about $875,000.
-Barclays PLC boosted its holdings in shares of SP Plus by 185.3% during the 4th quarter.
-Barclays PLC now owns 28,681 shares of the business services provider’s stock valued at $809,000 after acquiring an additional 18,629 shares during the last quarter.
-BlackRock Inc. boosted its holdings in shares of SP Plus by 2.2% during the 4th quarter.
-BlackRock Inc. now owns 1,553,253 shares of the business services provider’s stock valued at $43,834,000 after acquiring an additional 33,994 shares during the last quarter.
-Wells Fargo & Company MN boosted its holdings in shares of SP Plus by 50,913.0% in the fourth quarter.
-Wells Fargo & Company MN now owns 23,466 shares of the business services provider’s stock worth $663,000 after buying an additional 23,420 shares during the last quarter.
-Finally, Deutsche Bank AG boosted its holdings in shares of SP Plus by 11.0% in the fourth quarter.
-Deutsche Bank AG now owns 23,554 shares of the business services provider’s stock worth $664,000 after buying an additional 2,332 shares during the last quarter.
+Several large investors have recently made changes to their positions in the stock.
+Wellington Management Group LLP grew its position in shares of SP Plus by 5.9% in the 1st quarter.
+Wellington Management Group LLP now owns 1,434,482 shares of the business services provider’s stock worth $44,985,000 after acquiring an additional 80,286 shares in the last quarter.
+State Street Corp raised its position in SP Plus by 3.4% during the first quarter.
+State Street Corp now owns 476,379 shares of the business services provider’s stock valued at $14,939,000 after buying an additional 15,490 shares during the period.
+Engineers Gate Manager LP increased its position in SP Plus by 100.0% in the 1st quarter.
+Engineers Gate Manager LP now owns 27,148 shares of the business services provider’s stock worth $851,000 after purchasing an additional 13,573 shares during the last quarter.
+Renaissance Technologies LLC increased its holdings in shares of SP Plus by 6.0% during the 1st quarter.
+Renaissance Technologies LLC now owns 137,700 shares of the business services provider’s stock valued at $4,318,000 after acquiring an additional 7,800 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its position in shares of SP Plus by 1.9% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 314,459 shares of the business services provider’s stock worth $9,862,000 after acquiring an additional 5,715 shares during the period.
 Institutional investors and hedge funds own 87.28% of the company’s stock.

 About SP Plus (Get Rating)